lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 Morning photo walk through the historic town.
 In the afternoon a photography session at the Galle Fort (UNESCO world heritage site).
 Here we focus on street photography and daily life.
 There are several buildings still rich with their original architecture.
 The maritime museum and the old Dutch museum harbor many artifacts of the colonial period of the country.
 The Dutch Church, built in the 18 century, is a unique photo opp.
 At dusk take a walk along the shoreline.

-{% img /images/bli/2015/05/conde-nast-ocean-picker.jpg "Macaque Monkeys" %}
+{% img /images/bli/2015/05/conde-nast-ocean-picker.jpg "Gray Langur Monkeys" %}

 ##### Day 11: Columbo